What are child entities and how do they relate to other entities?

 A child entity is a type of entity that is defined in relation to another, specific entity called the parent.
 Child entities can be thought of as subordinates or dependents of their parents.

-In some cases, child entities may have their own independent existence, but they cannot exist without their parents.
-In other cases, child entities are simply a subset of data that is stored alongside the parent entity.
+In some cases, child entities may have an independent existence, but they cannot exist without their parents.
+In other cases, child entities are simply a subset of data stored alongside the parent company.

 In this article, we will discuss the different types of relationships between entities and explain how child entities work within those relationships.